MicrosoftDocs/power-automate-docs/articles/process-advisor-analyze.md

 On the left-side navigation pane in Power Automate, select **Process advisor** > **Processes**, and then select your process to go to the **Details** screen.
 This is where you access most of your process management activities.

 > [!NOTE]
-> [TDS endpoint setting](/power-platform/admin/settings-features) for your organization need to be enabled.
-This feature is enabled by default, but if it is disabled for any reason, please contact your Power Platform administrator to enable it in the Power Platform admin center.
+> The [TDS endpoint setting](/power-platform/admin/settings-features) for your organization needs to be enabled.
+This feature is enabled by default, but if it is disabled for any reason, contact your Power Platform administrator to enable it in the Power Platform admin center.

 ## Analyze process